 - Then the Data Point name.
 In the above chart, you are seeing the data point is Planning Meeting.

 - And finally the Value of the Data Series.
 In the above chart Value: 03/05/2013 is showing.

 Step 4: Finding out the days between two dates

 Let’s find out how many days are there between these two dates (between 07/03/2013 and 03/05/2013).
 You know Excel stores dates and times as a number representing the number of days.
-Date 1st Jan, 1900 is represented with serial number 1; date 2nd Jan, 1900 is represented with serial number 2 and so on.
-How will you find out the serial number of date?
-Strategy is very simple.
+Date 1st Jan 1900 is represented with serial number 1; date 2nd Jan 1900 is represented with serial number 2 and so on.
+How will you find out the serial number of the date?
+The strategy is very simple.
 Just put a date into an Excel cell, then change the cell format to General, you will get the serial number of relevant dates.
 Using this method, I have found that:

 - And the serial number of date 3/5/2013 is 41397

 - So there are total of 57 days are there between dates 7/3/2013 and 3/5/2013.